naammiii/MovieList/README.md

 If you run this project in local, it will show an error message about the React hydration.
 It's not important, so you can just ignore the error.

+You must have NODE installed

+You MUST install the dependencies with the following command:

+npm install

-To run the project locally run the following command:
+To run this project in local, use the following command:

 npm run dev

-The dependencies are already installed, but in case it gives an error, run the following command

-npm install

 The aplication is deployed in the following url: